developersmoviletp/testIOS/Pods/UICircularProgressRing/README.md

 3. Install dependencies
 	`carthage update --platform iOS`

-##### Either Embed or Link the framework

-###### Embed:

-1. Drag the `UICircularProgressRing.framework` from `MyProjDir/Carthage/Builds/iOS/UICircularProgressRing` into the `General -> Embeded Binaries` section of your Xcode project.

-###### Link:

-1. Drag the `UICircularProgressRing.framework` from `MyProjDir/Carthage/Builds/iOS/UICircularProgressRing` into the `General -> Linked Frameworks and Binaries` section of your Xcode project.
-2. Add a run script phase, under `Build Phases -> +`, put this in the code for the run script: `/usr/local/bin/carthage copy-frameworks`
-3. Add a `Copy Files Phase` under `Build Phases -> +`, select `Frameworks` as destination and add `UICircularProgressRing.framework`, make sure `Code Sign On Copy` is enabled.

-### Manually

-1. Simply download the `UICircularProgressRingView.swift`, `UICircularProgressRingLayer.swift` and `UICiruclarProgressRingDelegate.swift` files from [here](https://github.com/luispadron/UICircularProgressRing/tree/master/UICircularProgressRing) into your project, make sure you point to your projects target

 ## Usage

 ### Interface Builder

 Simply drag a `UIView` into your storyboard.
-Make sure to subclass `UICircularProgressRingView` and that the module points `UICircularProgressRing`.
+Make sure to subclass `UICircularProgressRing` and that the module points to `UICircularProgressRing`.

 Design your heart out